CSG’s Women in Science

 What Is It Like Working in STEM For CSG?

 It is easy to tell that both Sam, Cheryl and Rosalyn enjoy being chemists and that they take great pride over the work they do.

-Rosalyn enjoys the customer-facing side of her job like visiting customers’ industrial sites where she assesses and identifies the contents of their waste chemicals before she determines the best way to package and remove them in a safe and regulated way.
+Rosalyn enjoys the customer-facing side of her job like visiting customers’ sites.
+Her job is to assess and identify the contents of customers waste chemicals.
+She then determines the best way to package and remove them in a safe and regulated way.